Courses Available Online, Virtually and Classroom

 Stage 4: Short Research Project

 To conclude the assessment stage, you will be asked to conduct research regarding a specific topic and subsequently answer a question.
-Your answer will be in the form of a report allowing you to display your knowledge and opinions on the subject.
+Your answer will be in the form of a report, allowing you to display your knowledge and opinions on the subject.
 You must provide evidence from credible sources.
 It might be easier to see the project as an academic essay.
 It may be worth practising the referencing process if you haven’t written one in a while.

 A considerable part of this stage is showcasing evidence-informed arguments and being able to counter them.
 Therefore, rushing this stage is entirely against your best interests.
 It will require you to research the topic before approaching the writing stage.
 With the format being a report, it is essential that you can express these arguments in a well-written, well-formatted setting.
-Therefore, it would only help to ensure you draft the report several times.
+Therefore, it would only help to ensure that you draft the report several times.
 Allow plenty of time for edits!
 Allow yourself to improve your first few attempts and find that delicate balance.

-You must fact-check, spell check, and read over your report several times.
+You must fact-check, spell-check, and read over your report several times.
 But ensure you don’t delay submitting the finished project by constantly editing without finishing it.

 On the other side, don’t walk into the process daunted by the possibilities and investment.
 Understand that by committing to the NEBOSH Diploma, you are beginning a life-changing journey.
 A positive, mind-expanding journey.
 Learners have had their careers skyrocket and blossom because of this accreditation.
 One quote that perfectly symbolises the effort required was coined by former US President Theodore Roosevelt, who once said: “Nothing good comes easy”.

-First of all, it is paramount to acknowledge each learner is different.
+First of all, it is paramount to acknowledge that each learner is different.
 There are thousands of online lists on studying better, but not all lists work for each learner.
 Therefore, you must understand what works for you.

 Establish what kind of learner you are before you start the course.
 So, if you are a learner who prefers to read content, follow that mould.
 If you are a learner who needs to write the material down, then do that.
 It might seem overly simplistic, but many learners attempt to study in ways that don’t benefit them.
 Understanding what method works for you is crucial in cementing the knowledge.